Ing-Dayana/Landing-Page-bootstrap-and-Gsap/README.md

 # Landing Page with bootstrap and Gsap.
 (Responsive)

-Creation of a Landing Page with HTML, CSS, JavaScript and bootstrap.
+-Creation of a Landing Page with HTML, CSS, JavaScript and bootstrap.
-Adding animations with the Gsap library.
+Adding animations with the Gsap library.-

 BOOTSTRAP COMPONENTS: